 Three walks at Chanctonbury Ring that follow in the footsteps of our ancestors

-There are car parks at Washington (turn off the A24 at the A283) and just off the A283 (further along towards Steyning).
+There are car parks at Washington (turn off the A24 at the A283) and then a little further along the A283.
 There is also a car park just south of Findon (signed from the A24) and one you can access from Findon village.
 It really doesn’t matter where you start from but I would recommend taking Ordnance Survey OL 10.
-There are dozens of different walks you can do in this part of the world and the South Downs Ways runs right past Chanctonbury, but it’s still very easy to get lost (in my experience) particularly if the weather suddenly turns.
+There are dozens of different walks you can do in this part of the world and the South Downs Ways runs right past Chanctonbury.
+That said, in my experience, it’s still easy to get lost, particularly if the weather suddenly turns.

 Circular Route 1